tracel-ai/burn/burn-book/src/getting-started.md

 <div class="warning">

-For the sake of simplicity, the subsequent chapters of this book will all use this form of importing.
-However, this does not include the content in the [Building Blocks](./building-blocks) chapter, as explicit importing aids users in grasping the usage of particular structures and macros.
+For the sake of simplicity, the subsequent chapters of this book will all use this form of importing except in the [Building Blocks](./building-blocks) chapter, as explicit importing aids users in grasping the usage of particular structures and macros.

 </div>

 ## Running examples

-Many additional Burn examples available in the [examples](https://github.com/tracel-ai/burn/tree/main/examples) directory.
-To run one, please refer to the example's README.md for the specific command to execute.
+Many additional Burn examples are available in the [examples](https://github.com/tracel-ai/burn/tree/main/examples) directory.
+To run an example, please refer to its README.md for the specific command to execute.

 Note that some examples use the
 [`datasets` library by HuggingFace](https://huggingface.co/docs/datasets/index) to download the